MillerPr/ochre_web_template/README.md

 ## Downloads
 ### Default set
-If the set has been consigured to allow downloads, then the HTML page will include a download button automatically.
+If the set has been configured to allow downloads, then the HTML page will include a download button automatically.
 You do not need to change a thing.
 ### Alternate set
 You may wish to allow visitors to download a different version of the set, perhaps a version that includes more columns than you wish to display on the HTML page.
 Included on the index.html page is the code for a <button> that can launch the download of a different set from OCHRE.